South Coast Walks & Historical Sites

 Passport Information for Japan

 For entry into Japan a passport is required which should be valid for the length of your stay.
 Your passport might be required when checking in to hotels and when changing money, so carry it with you on these occasions.
 It is also an excellent idea to memorise your passport number for the form filling.
-No visas are required for UK nationals.
+As of September 2022, the Japanese reinstated the Visa Waiver Scheme they had suspended during Covid.
+UK nationals may now stay 90 days without needing a visa.

 We include all breakfasts whilst in Japan, nine dinners and five lunches.
 Dinners will be a mixture of Japanese table d’hote or buffet, often with a western option.
 Vegetarians (though not pescatarians) and especially vegans can sometimes struggle in Japan, but we will endeavour to make sure you get tasty food and do not go hungry.
 On four evenings in Kyoto dinner is not included.
 For one of these evenings we strongly recommend buying a bento box for the bullet train journey back from Hiroshima.
 On the other three nights you a free to choose your own restaurant or follow your tour leader.
 There is so much more to Japanese food than sushi and California rolls!
 There’s teppanyaki where the food is cooked in front of you on a huge iron griddle, yakitori where chicken is barbequed on skewers, okonomi stuffed pancakes, tempura, a great variety of noodles… to whet your appetite have a look at www.japancentre.com/en/pages/156-30-must-try-japanese-foods.